tytydraco/yessleep/out/_The_Things_Beneath_London.md

 But this time, it wasn’t just a single prick.
 It felt deeper.
 Like something was crawling under my skin.
 The sting burned like it was digging in.
 And the worst part?
 I could feel them moving, burrowing deeper.
 I couldn't stop it.
 They were inside me.

 I started to panic.
-I pushed my way through the train, desperate to get to the door, but the tunnel seemed to stretch out of control.
+I pushed my way through the train, desperate to get to the door, but the tunnel stretched endlessly before me, a dark, twisting maze I couldn’t escape.
 The train kept moving, but I wasn’t sure it was even taking me anywhere anymore.
-I didn’t know if I was still in the Underground.
-The station, the workers, the train—they all blurred together into one sickening, feverish dream.
+Was I still in the Underground?
+Or had I crossed into something else?
+The station, the workers, the train, they all blurred together, a sickening fever dream.

-By the time I reached the platform again, I was dizzy, and shaking.
-The mosquitoes were still biting, their wings buzzing in a low, sinister hum.
-I managed to make it to the surface, gasping for air.
-But the bites didn’t stop.
+The pain in my skin intensified as I reached the platform again, dizzy and shaking.
+The mosquitoes were still biting, still buzzing in my ears.
+I staggered to the surface, gasping for air.
+But they didn’t stop.
 My skin was on fire, crawling with an itch I couldn’t shake.
 Even outside, in the cold London air, they wouldn’t leave me alone.

 I still hear them.
 Every night.
 The buzz of their wings, crawling under my skin.
 I don’t know what happened down there, or what the workers knew, but I feel... different.